Maryjane (film): Production

 According to Maury Dexter "there was nothing salacious or offensive about" the film "but it did have some provocative scenes that showed the results of overindulging and the risks taken when someone needs 'a fix.'"

 The movie was shot almost entirely in the Hollywood area.
 The Doheny Mansion in Beverly Hills was used for some scenes.
 "The stark beauty of the estate set against the ramblings of a young 'user' was, I thought, quite effective," wrote Dexter later.

 Some scenes, including the shoplifting event, were shot in the Conejo Valley and the Decker Canyon Road area between Thousand Oaks and Malibu.

 Fabian later described the film as being about "a Good Humor Man who sold marijuana to high school kids."

 Reception

 Dexter says "the film did very well at the box office, although, it was far from a big hit."

+Variety complained "all the adult characters are stereotypes."